tibbben/geospatial-visualization/course_description.md

 This course introduces the student to Geographic Information Systems (GIS) and how to apply GIS technologies in architectural design and urban planning contexts.
 Three principal activities will be emphasized: how to find, access, and use pre-existing GIS datasets; how to use industry standard tools such as ArcGIS and QGIS to perform basic analysis of geospatial data; and how to use ArcGIS and QGIS to transform and export geospatial data for use with applications such as Illustrator, AutoCAD and Rino.
 A series of hands on lab based exercises will build student GIS skill sets and encourage students to produce materials applicable to real-world projects in their respective design studios.
 The class is designed to provide a basic introduction to geographic information systems, to foster spatial literacy, and to generate skills that will enable students to engage in geospatial storytelling and advanced cartographic projects.

 **Texts and Materials:**
--   Krygier, J. & Wood, D. (2016).
-Making Maps: A visual Guide to Map Design for GIS (Third ed.).
+-   Krygier, J. & Wood, D. (2016). *Making Maps: A visual Guide to Map Design for GIS (Third ed.)*.
 New York: The Guilford Press.
--   Field, K. (2018).
-Cartography.
-The Definitive Guide to Making Maps.
+-   Field, K. (2018). *Cartography.
+The Definitive Guide to Making Maps*.
 ESRI Press.

 The course will use limited materials from both of the above books.
 You are not required to purchase the two books as they both will be available in the Architecture Library as Course Reserve Material.